Dynamism Biohack: The Iron Will

 Nutrition is remarkable in its ability to have people with completely opposite views saying they have science to support completely opposite views.

 Frustrating isn’t it?
-What are we suppose to believe?
+What are we supposed to believe?

 THE IRON WILL